 Virunga National Parks Mountain Gorillas Threatened as Fighting Continues

-Virunga National Parks and its endangered mountain gorillas are threatened once again in Democratic Republic of Congo (DRC) as rebels clash with the Congolese army in the park’s gorilla sector.
+Virunga National Parks and its endangered mountain gorillas have been threatened once again in the Democratic Republic of Congo (DRC) as rebels clash with the Congolese army in the park’s gorilla sector.
 The gorillas have been caught in a deadly crossfire for years and the bloody conflict is complicated by the pressures of a surging refugee population and an illegal charcoal trade decimating the park that are threatening the gorillas’ lives.

-Virunga National Park is home to about 200 of the world’s remaining 783 mountain gorillas and are not frequently hunted for their meat, but can be maimed or killed by poachers leaving traps or snares for other animals.
+Virunga National Park is home to about 200 of the world’s remaining 783 mountain gorillas and are not frequently hunted for their meat but can be maimed or killed by poachers leaving traps or snares for other animals.
 They have also been killed for their body parts to be sold to collectors.

 3D Fly-through Simulation of Visoke Volcano in